-- 9.18 The previously refused dwelling unlike all of the other dwellings within the village, which have a direct road-frontage to one of the lanes within the settlement was not only set back an appreciable distance from the highway, it had no direct road frontage and was set behind the applicant's existing dwelling and shares its drive in a tandem-backland situation and was refused as it appeared out-of-character with the character of this linear rural settlement. - 9.18 That dwelling would be sited in a relatively open grazing paddock, extending north from the settlement and the curtilage as shown on the plans extends to the tree-line to the north of the site which represents the boundary with The Broads Authority Executive Area. - 9.19 In addition to the concerns regarding the village character, the dwelling represents an intrusion in to the countryside beyond the obvious limits of the settlement, and would have been read in relation to the Broads area, particularly in views from West Road, and from the public footpath to the west of the site.
+- 9.18 Unlike all of the other dwellings within the village -which have a direct road-frontage to one of the lanes within the settlement, the application proposal is not only set back an appreciable distance from the highway, it has no direct road frontage and it is set behind the applicant's existing dwelling and shares its drive in a tandem-backland situation and as discussed above, would appear out-of-character with the form of this linear rural settlement. - 9.18 The dwelling would be sited in a relatively open grazing paddock, extending north from the settlement and the curtilage as shown on the plans extends to the tree-line to the north of the site which represents the boundary with The Broads Authority Executive Area. - 9.19 In addition to the concerns regarding the village character, the dwelling represents an intrusion in to the countryside beyond the obvious limits of the settlement.
+And be read in conjunction with Broads area, particularly in views from West Road, and from the public footpath to the west of the site. - 9.20 The N.P.P.F indicates that the countryside should be protected for its beauty, and that "great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues". - 9.21 The Broads Authority have objected to the application on the grounds of the significant adverse impact on the Broads Authority Executive Area.
+The Broads Authority's objections are that:-

-- 9.20 The N.P.P.F indicates that the countryside should be protected for its beauty, and that "great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues". - 9.21 The Broads Authority objected to that application on the grounds of the significant adverse impact on the Broads Authority Executive Area.
-The Broads Authority's objections are that:- - "The proposal is situated outside of a defined settlement limit and the design, scale materials of the proposal are not sympathetic to the countryside location adjacent to the Broads Authority Executive Area and are likely to result in an adverse visual impact on the locality". - 9.22 The Broads is designated as of equivalent status to a National Park and its landscape is accorded the highest level of protection.
-The introduction of the development proposed adjacent to the Broads boundary would adversely affect the character and appearance of the landscape and its quality, particularly from the adjacent footpath. - 9.23 When assessing the application, the impact on the Broads Authority is a material consideration that holds substantial weight.
-As can be seen from the comments above, the assessment is that the impact of the development is considered to be detrimental to the countryside location adjacent to the Broads Authority Area and should be refused for this reason. - 9.24 The alternative siting for the dwelling now proposed as an infill plot between the applicant's dwelling and nearby stables no longer constitutes an intrusion in to the countryside, and would both comply with Core Strategy Policy CS9, and would not have the same detrimental impact on the Broads Area.
-As a result, it overcomes the second reason for refusal of the earlier scheme.
+"The proposal is situated outside of a defined settlement limit and the design, scale materials of the proposal are not sympathetic to the countryside location adjacent

+- to the Broads Authority Executive Area and are likely to result in an adverse visual impact on the locality". - 9.22 The Broads is designated as of equivalent status to a National Park and its landscape is accorded the highest level of protection.
+The introduction of the development proposed adjacent to the Broads boundary would adversely affect the character and appearance of the landscape and it's quality, particularly from the adjacent footpath. - 9.23 When assessing the application, the impact on the Broads Authority is a material consideration that holds substantial weight.
+As can be seen from the comments above, the assessment is that the impact of the development is considered to be detrimental to the countryside location adjacent to the Broads Authority Area and should be refused for this reason. - 9.24 An alternative siting for a dwelling is available on the road frontage as an infill plot between the applicant's dwelling and nearby stables that would both comply with Core Strategy Policy CS9, and would not have the same detrimental impact on the countryside or the Broads Area, however the applicant has declined invitations to relocate the proposal as he does not wish to lose the outlook from the existing dwelling.